Henry XI of Legnica: Return to Legnica

 At that time, Henry XI's wife, Sophie of Hohenzollern, desperately asked Emperor Rudolf II for the restitution of her husband.
 On 5 October 1580, Rudolf II cancelled the decree of 17 April 1576 and restitute Henry XI as a rule of Legnica; however, he was compelled to share the government with his brother.
 Henryk XI settled his residence in Legnica, and Frederick IV was forced to move to Chojnów.
 On 28 October 1580, was held the ceremonial entry of Henry XI to Legnica.

 The Duke of Legnica continue with his disrespectful behavior against his sovereign.
-Despite several months of the Imperial Decree who restored him, Henry XI wasn't required to paid homage to the Emperor, and also did not participate in the Silesian sejmach.
-On 7 June 1581, a punish military expedition was created, led by the Imperial Governor of Silesia and Bishop of Wrocław, Marcin Gerstmann.
-However, the expedition failed to win the city by surprise, since Henry XI take the advantage and collect food and weapons from his other cities in order to make the resistance.
+Despite several months of the Imperial Decree who restored him, Henry XI wasn't required to paid homage to the Emperor, and also did not participate in the Silesian sejms.
+On 7 June 1581, a military expedition, meant to punish the duke, was created, led by the Imperial Governor of Silesia and Bishop of Wrocław, Marcin Gerstmann.
+However, the expedition failed to take over the city by surprise, since Henry XI had taken the advantage and collected food and weapons from his other cities in order to make the resistance.
 Therefore, began the negotiations between both parties, which have resulted in Henry XI agreed to pay tribute to Karl II, Duke of Ziębice-Olésnica (Münsterberg-Öls), and also to appear before the Emperor in Prague.

 Henry XI arrived to Prague on 9 July 1581.
 However, he had to wait months for an audience with Emperor Rudolf II.
 The punishment against him was harsh: Henry XI was arrested and lost the control over Legnica, which was given again to Frederick IV, who (like the first time) was obliged to take care of Henry XI's family, paying him the sum of 30 talers weekly.
 The first year of captivity Henry XI spent in Prague Castle, and the next three years at the Wroclaw castle until the spring of 1585, when was transferred to Schweidnitz.
 From there, on 30 September 1585, and after bribing the guards, Henry XI managed to escape.
 He was pursued by the troops of the new Bishop of Wrocław, Andrew Jerin and his own uncle George II the Pious, Duke of Brzeg.
 However, they didn't have success, and after four days digging through forests, Henry XI managed to flee to Poland, where he spent the rest of his life.